 You may, of course, prefer to stay outside on Spanish nights and enjoy the warmth.
 If so, you may well find your way illuminated by LED lighting.

-The Spanish Renewable Energies Foundation is promoting the replacement of traditional street lights with LEDs.
-In the Balearic city of Ibiza, for example, most lamps in public areas now have LED bulbs.
+The Spanish Renewable Energies Foundation is promoting the replacement of traditional street lights with LED light bulbs.
+In the Balearic city of Ibiza, for example, most lamps in public areas now have LED light bulbs.
 The annual saving for the city’s power bill is €90,000.

 Some Spanish streets have a wireless LED lighting system.
-The LEDs use significantly less electricity than standard bulbs, and have motion detectors and timers.
+The LED light bulbs use significantly less electricity than standard bulbs, and have motion detectors and timers.
 This means the LED lighting is on when needed, and does not illuminate empty roads in the middle of the night.

 LED lighting is now so popular in Spain, you’re almost certain to see it in one form or another when you visit.
-LEDs are helping to keep Spanish maintenance and fuel costs for lighting down.
+LED light bulbs are helping to keep Spanish maintenance and fuel costs for lighting down.
 They also provide an excellent quality of light.
 If you’re planning a trip to Spain, you couldn’t ask for anything more.